 IMG_7899.jpg

-I am a French-Iranian-American Assistant Professor of Philosophy (with tenure) at the University of Twente in the Netherlands and an Associate Senior Scholar at The Millennium Project: Global Futures Studies and Research, a DC-based global think-tank.
-From 2013 till 2018 I worked at the Berman Institute of Bioethics at Johns Hopkins University in Baltimore.
-I hold a Ph.D. in Philosophy from Georgetown University (2012) and graduate degrees in History of Philosophy and Medical Ethics from the University of Paris in my native city.
+I am a French-Iranian-American Assistant Professor of Philosophy (with tenure) at the University of Twente in the Netherlands and a Senior Scholar at the Millennium Project: Global Futures Research and Studies, a Washington, D.C.-based think tank.
+From 2013 till 2018 I worked at the Berman Institute of Bioethics at Johns Hopkins University.
+I hold a Ph.D. in Philosophy from Georgetown University (2012) and graduate degrees in History of Philosophy and Medical Ethics from the University of Paris, in my native city.
+I am currently working on a book project on the philosophy of Futures Studies focused on the role of narrative arguments in scenarios and lay visions of socio-techno-ecological futures.
+In this project, my approach draws on argumentation theory, analytic pragmatism, moral and political philosophy, anticipatory technology ethics, and cosmopolitan philosophy (inclusive of non-Euro-American philosophical traditions).

 Areas of Specialization: